 Moreover, we lost our chance to visit Mahakal cave due to monsoon.
 Rather, we moved on to Kalpokhri.
 It is a sacred pond for Buddhists and showcased amazing bio-diversity.

 After finishing the Buxa reserve safari, we returned to the bank of Jayanti river once again.
 We roamed for hours near the river before leaving to Rajabhatkhawa.

 We went for a morning walk as we didn’t have many places to visit for that day.
 Relaxed, we, walked towards a nearby railway checkpoint.

 Due to nature’s intervention, every single detail of the morning seemed too beautiful: whether it was the passing herd of bores to the postman cycling to reach his office.

-Finally, we boarded in the train, we booked, and reached Siliguri station by lunch time.
+Finally, we boarded on the train, we booked and reached Siliguri station by lunchtime.
 Subhomoy’s uncle also booked one sumo for us.
-We had our lunch and then traveled nearby temples before reaching the tea garden (I can’t recall its name).
+We had our lunch and then travelled nearby temples before reaching the tea garden (I can’t recall its name).